xiongchiamiov/sleeping-wolf/README.md

 Since we'll be making commits on behalf of other users, it won't be perfect.
 But hey, let's see what we can do.

+# Status

+sleeping-wolf is in *pre-alpha*.
+Although some of the structure exists, the code that actually saves changes hasn't been written yet.
+This means that you can't use it to do anything!

+In addition, lots of things are hard-coded, because it was simple, and I didn't want to deal with config files or commandline args yet.
+Also, I've only been testing on my two Arch Linux machines, with Ruby 1.9; it's entirely possible any other configuration will break horribly and kill your neighbors' puppies.
+You've been warned.

 # Requirements

 Scott Chacon's ticgit hasn't been updated in some time (and doesn't work with